adsbypasser/adsbypasser/CONTRIBUTING.md

 There is something you should keep in mind:

-1. coding style
+* coding style

     Especially indention, I suggest you use an editor which supports vim's modeline feature.

-2. some sites are using same system
+* some sites are using same system

     Such as *adf.ly*, *linkbucks.com*, *bc.vc* ... etc.
     If you can find an existing site which is homogeneous to your new site, simply update the url rule instead of add a new file.

-3. do not add multiple feature in one commit
+* do not add multiple feature in one commit

-    I'll refuse to accept such pull request.
+    I'll reject such pull request.
 Please split them into different commits.

 ## TL; DR